By Samantha Watson

 - Don’t be afraid to advocate for yourself, whether it’s with a billing department, a potential employer, or your school.
 Check out this blog post about the skills a young survivor inadvertently developed during cancer treatment, which she realized actually made her a valuable asset in the workplace and elsewhere.
 As a young adult with cancer, you’ve dealt with more challenges than many of your peers, and you have perspectives and strengths you probably didn’t know you had.
 Embrace them.
 Be proud of them.
 Harness them and stand up for yourself.

 - Use available resources, particularly those that are online.
-The Samfund provides a free Webinar series, “Moving Forward With Your Financial Health,” offering young adults the tools and guidance they need to be able to move forward with their lives.
+The Samfund provides financial tools and assistance, offering young adults the tools and guidance they need to be able to move forward with their lives.
 In addition to programs through its Young Adult Program, Dana-Farber also offers insurance and financial assistance, and financial counselors are available to guide patients through coverage and payment plans.
 There are organizations like StandBuyUs that help with immediate monetary needs and others such as Hope for Young Adults for Cancer that provide college scholarships, prescription assistance, help navigating the health insurance system, and much more.
-Check out these resource lists to find the one(s) that fit your situation.
+Check out these resources to find the one(s) that fit your situation.

 Most of all, please know that you are not alone.
 There is a community of young adult survivors (growing by the day) who have been down this road before and it is one of the most supportive, caring networks of people in the world.